Corvux89/Corvux-Avrae-Aliases/Collections/SW5E Things/swequip/swequip.md

 Add SW5e attacks to your character.

-`!swequip weapon name`
+`!swequip "weapon name"`

-This will create the appropriate counter for weapons with ammunition (except Wrist Launcher).
+This will create the appropriate counter for weapons with ammunition.
 Adds Burst, Rapid, and Two-Handed Attack variants for those weapons that have them.

-Currently includes every PHB weapon.
+For weapons with ammo, the format would be "Ammo type, Subtype - Weapon".
+Ex: "Missile, Fragmentation - Wrist Launcher"

 __Available Arguments__
 `-b` add a bonus to your to-hit